paperswithbacktest/awesome-systematic-trading/modeling-methodology.md

 ## Potential explanatory variables

-The first variables you will look at are:
+The first variables you will look at are trend, the reversals, the range, the volatility, oscillations, imbalance, and the range movements.

-- the trend
-- the reversals
-- the range
-- the volatility
-- oscillations
-- imbalance
-- range movements

 > Contrary to the treatments of the variables to be explained, all the treatments of the explanatory variables must be causal: they must be able to be reproduced in real time on the market data (thus out of the question to use the future).

-It is not at all problematic to use the trend and the reversals (which are also variables to be explained, it simply means that we are not forbidden to predict a future trend from a conjunction of reversals and past trends.
+It is not at all problematic to use the trend and the reversals (which are also variables to be explained, it simply means that you are not forbidden to predict a future trend from a conjunction of reversals and past trends.

 <!-- omit in toc -->
 ### Monovariate pre-processing

 These variables must also undergo a multi-scale decomposition, according to three types of scales (calendar / trade / volumes).

-For example, a 60-trade causal trend (at times, prices and quantities *(t(n),S(n),Q(n)))* can be estimated:
+For example, a 60-trade causal trend (at times, prices and quantities *(t(n),S(n),Q(n)))* can be estimated by:
-- by the Bayesian slope: *(S(60)-S(1))/60*
+- *(S(60)-S(1))/60*, ie the Bayesian slope
-- by the slope of the linear regression of *S(n)* on *t(n)*
+- the slope of the linear regression of *S(n)* on *t(n)*
-- by the median of the progressive slopes *(S(n)-S(1))/n*
+- *(S(n)-S(1))/n*, ie the median of the progressive slopes
-- by the median of the local slopes *S(n)-S(n+1)*
+- *S(n)-S(n+1)*, ie the median of the local slopes
-- by the barycenter of the progressive slopes: *sum( Q(n) * (S(n)-S(1))/n ) / sum(Q(n))*
+- *sum( Q(n) * (S(n)-S(1))/n ) / sum(Q(n))*, by the barycenter of the progressive slopes
 - etc

-For a single "concept", we will have to choose one or more estimators and not deviate from them before having totally invalidated or validated it.
+For a single "concept", you will have to choose one or more estimators and not deviate from them before having totally invalidated or validated it.

 The results of these calculations being only estimators of an underlying value, it will be necessary to keep a quantification of the variability of their values.
-For each of these estimators we can calculate a "variability".
+For each of these estimators you can calculate a "variability".
 This can be the variance of the estimator under distribution assumptions, or simply a bootstrap scoring.

 <!-- omit in toc -->
 ### Multivariate pretreatments

 As the characteristics of the potentially explanatory variables will be recombined in order to best explain those of the variables to be explained, the more independent they are, the better things will go.

-We will use a conditional information measure in a systematic way to quantify the dependencies between variables.
+You will use a conditional information measure in a systematic way to quantify the dependencies between variables.

-This phase of the analysis will be increasingly costly, since when we add an Nth potentially explanatory variable, we will have to phase it with the previous N-1.
+This phase of the analysis will be increasingly costly, since when you add an Nth potentially explanatory variable, you will have to phase it with the previous N-1.
 It will therefore be necessary to systematize / automate this phase.

 <!-- omit in toc -->
 ### Output

-At the end of the study phase of the potentially explanatory variables, we will have for each type of scale (calendar / trade / volume) a characterization of these variables (value, variability), as well as an analysis of their intra (i.e. between the different scales and types of scale) and inter (i.e. cross indicators) dependencies.
+At the end of the study phase of the potentially explanatory variables, you will have for each type of scale (calendar / trade / volume) a characterization of these variables (value, variability), as well as an analysis of their intra (i.e. between the different scales and types of scale) and inter (i.e. cross indicators) dependencies.

 # Modeling